-Reduce risk, exposure, injury, and discomfort for Alameda County citizens by conducting disease surveillance, suppressing populations of insect vectors, rodents, and other nuisance animals, and conduct community educational outreach.
+Reduce risk, exposure, injury, and discomfort for Alameda County citizens by conducting disease surveillance, suppressing populations of insect vectors, rodents, and other nuisance animals and conduct community educational outreach.

-- Investigate all service requests regarding spiders, bugs, rodents, nuisance pests, and environmental conditions that allow infestations. - Conduct disease surveys, identify invertebrate and vertebrate specimens, and assess the potential for transmission of diseases. - Provide advice on the control of medically important pests such as flies, cockroaches, bed bugs, venomous spiders, or rodents, and conduct pest suppression as circumstances require. - Inform public about risks of zoonotic diseases utilizing practical communication methods, including brochures, handouts, news releases, web page, public displays, and community events.
+- Investigate all service requests regarding spider, bugs, rodents, nuisance pests, and environmental conditions that allow infestations. - Conduct disease surveys, identify invertebrate and vertebrate specimens, and assess the potential for transmission of diseases. - Provide advice on the control of medically important pests such as flies, cockroaches, bed bugs, venomous spiders, or rodents, and conduct pest suppression as circumstances require. - Inform public about risks of zoonotic diseases utilizing practical communication methods, including brochures, handouts, news releases, web page, public displays, and community events.

-^{} Includes: differences in total number and size of school gardens served each year; significant fluctuation in the number of county fair contacts each year; significant fluctuation in the number of miscellaneous 1-2 day booth events (e.g., Earth Day).
+^{} Includes: 1.
+Differences in total number and size of school gardens served each year.
+2. Significant fluctuation in the number of county fair contacts each year.
+For example: A 71% decrease in contacts between FY2013 and FY2014.
+3. A significant fluctuation in the number of miscellaneous 1-2 day booth events (i.e., Earth Day).